-Inclusion of an organization or training course in this directory does not imply endorsement or support by the United States Breastfeeding Committee.
+The below directory is organized alphabetically, and offers descriptions, links, and contact information.
+Inclusion of an organization or training course in this directory does not imply endorsement from the United States Breastfeeding Committee.

-If you are a member of a national organization and want to submit information about training opportunities, please contact firstname.lastname@example.org.
+If you are a member of a national organization and would like to submit information about training opportunities, please contact email@example.com.

 Breastfeeding USA, Inc. provides evidence-based information and support, and promotes breastfeeding as the biological and cultural norm.
 We accomplish this through a network of accredited breastfeeding counselors and comprehensive resources for the benefit of mothers and babies, families, and communities.

 Volunteer Breastfeeding Counselors are experienced breastfeeding mothers who have been accredited by Breastfeeding USA following completion of a comprehensive breastfeeding education program.
 They provide information and support to pregnant and breastfeeding mothers, in both one-on-one and group situations.
 Lactation experts with specialized resources are available to assist Breastfeeding Counselors and parents with unusual breastfeeding situations.